 - 3 cups of mixed berries fresh or frozen

 - 1 tsp vanilla essence or vanilla powder

 - 2 tsp cinnamon

 - 2 tbs rice malt syrup or honey

 - Preheat your oven to 180C/355F and line a shallow baking dish (I used a 28cm/11inch dish) with baking paper.

 - Melt the butter.
 Set aside.

-- Slice the strawberries (you can use other berries like raspberries and blueberries whole), then transfer the berries, rice malt syrup and cinnamon to a small bowl and stir until combined.
+- Slice the strawberries (you can use other berries like raspberries and blueberries whole), then transfer the berries, rice malt syrup, vanilla and cinnamon to a small bowl and stir until combined.